 known as “The Drake Hotel” and apparently served as the camp office for a period of time.
 Lewis & Clark was named after Ted Lewis and H. Glover Clark, who were early Camp Parsons Staff members who built that cabin.
 Grover Clark also supervised the construction of the Blockhouse.
 Both men later played key roles in the development of Camp Meany.
 Clark served as its first director and Lewis built the Meany section cabins and “hospital,” which served as the Parsons Health Lodge for 62 years.
 Dosewallips was originally “The Chief’s Cabin.”
 In the 40’s and ‘50s, “The Chief” was Seattle Council Executive T. Byron Hunt.
 This was his cabin whenever he visited Parsons although it was also used for occasional Scoutmasters’ meetings.
 Hunt Lake at Camp Brinkley is named in his honor as is the T Bar H ranch on the Cascade Scout Reservation.

-Camp Meany was established next to Camp Parsons in 1937 for Cub Scouting, a new program for younger boys.
-The center for this activity was around a building that is now the Dining Hall.
+Camp Meany was established next to Camp Parsons in 1938 for Cub Scouting, a new program for younger boys.
+The camp was the first resident Cub Scout camp in the United States and was built despite the admonishment of the National organization not to do so.
+The center for this activity was around a building that was called Meany Hall and eventually became the Camp Parsons Dining Hall in 1941 and subsequently demolished in 2014.
 The new camp’s namesake, Edmund S. Meany was a popular history teacher at the University of Washington around the turn of the century.
 He was one of the first teachers in the northwest to lecture on Forestry.
 Later in life he was one of the founders of the famous Mountaineers skiing and hiking club and became very active in Scouting and one of its strongest supporters.
 Professor Meany was also part of the delegation that selected the property which is now Camp Parsons.